ruman/Basic-hotel-Reservation-App-with-Laravel/README.md

 This application is now fully-functional but still have some points which will need to update and they are:

 - Create Backend Manager for Room Prices
-- Create Backend Manager for Bookings
-- Create Backend Manager for Customers
 - Cleanup codes [mainly remove the un-used react packages]